-What Is Machine Language – Advantages And Disadvantages
+What Is Machine Language – Advantages and Disadvantages

 Machine language is the lowest level of programming language.
 It is used to control the operation of a computer.
-Machine language is sometimes referred to as “hardware-level” programming language because it is at this level that an instruction’s binary code in other words, its strings of 0s and 1s that are interpreted by the machine.
+Machine language is sometimes referred to as “hardware-level” programming language because it is at this level that an instruction’s binary code in other words, its strings of 0s and 1s are interpreted by the machine.